mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/2-guards.md

 # Guards

 A `Guard` is a lifecycle component that is used to protect the execution of the controller and endpoint.

+## Execution

-Guards are executed after the middleware and before the interceptors.
+Guards are executed after the middleware, before the interceptors.

 ## Create a Guard